MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs.md

 ---

-## COMMUNITY

-### What is the Community emissions bucket for?
-Community is for Front End and UI Developers as well as Smart Agents.

----

 ## COMPUTE AND NODE RUNNING

 ### What is the Morpheus node?
 Currently, Morpheus node is the local LLM, but will be evolving into the Node release by release, for people to be able to provide an inference to a MOR user.

 ### Is running a node mandatory?
-A regular user will be able to use Morpheus without running a node and while running the node isn’t a strict requirement for Capital and Code providers, you won’t be able to provide Compute and Community services without one.
+Running a node is not mandatory unless you wish to have your own Smart Agent settled locally.
+Users will still be able to use Smart Agents without running a node.
+While running a node isn't strictly required for Capital and Code providers, you will need one to provide Compute and Community apps.

 ### Are there rewards for running the Morpheus node?
-There is no reward for running a Local inference at the moment, however, a full node will be rewarded when providing Morpheus Compute and Community functions.
+There is no reward for running a local inference at the moment, however, a full node will be rewarded when providing Morpheus Compute and Community functions.

 ### How can I run the node?
-You need a Mac or PC with Linux Debian with 64gb storage, 16gb VRAM 16gb system RAM and 4CPU core, this a minimum requirement to ensure that there will be no issue on the system side and run most LLMs, follow steps from the guides located in the [readme](https://github.com/MorpheusAIs/Docs/blob/main/README.md) on GitHub.
+To run the node effectively, ensure your PC meets the minimum requirements of 64GB storage, a GPU with 16GB vRAM, 16GB system RAM, and a CPU with 4 cores.
+These specifications will help avoid system issues and enable smooth operation, especially when running large language models (LLMs).
+Follow the installation steps outlined in the [readme guide](https://github.com/MorpheusAIs/Docs/blob/main/README.md) on GitHub for detailed instructions.

 ### Can I run the node on Windows?
-Yes, by using Windows Subsystem for Linux (WSL).
-A guide located in the [readme](https://github.com/MorpheusAIs/Docs/blob/main/README.md) on GitHub.
+Yes, a guide located in the [readme](https://github.com/MorpheusAIs/Docs/blob/main/README.md) on GitHub.

 ### Can I run the node on VPS?
 You can not run one at the moment as there is no version of the node that can operate without a GUI yet.